 Shooting, badminton, skiing and motorcycling.

-She holds a law degree and has completed the Bar Professional Training Course.
+She holds a first class law degree and graduated from the Bar Professional Training Course before she decided to undertake the Legal Practice Course.

 Prior to joining Carter Lemon Camerons LLP, Hattie was a Paralegal at another London-based law firm.